orbeon/orbeon-forms-doc/configuration/advanced/xforms-logging.md

     </property>
 ```

-The first property controls what is logged at debug level:
+`oxf.xforms.logging.debug` controls what is logged at debug level:

 * Related to a particular XForms document:
     * `model`